jsign/go-kzg-ceremony-client/README.md

 The CLI tool provides an _offline_ subcommand:

 - `kzgcli offline download-state <file-path>`: downloads the current state of the ceremony from the sequencer and saves it in a file.
-- `kzgcli offline contribute <current-state-path> <new-state-path>`: opens a previously downloaded current state of the ceremony, makes the contribution and saves it in a new file.
+- `kzgcli offline contribute <current-state-path> <contribution-path>`: opens a previously downloaded current state of the ceremony, makes the contribution and saves it in a new file.
+- `kzgcli offline send-contribution --session-id <...> <contribution-path>`: sends a previously generated contribution file to the sequencer.

-The former might not be needed if you're pulling the state yourself or is sent by the sequencer out-of-band, but if you have internet access, you can use this command to do this automatically.
+You might not need `kzgcli offline download-state` you're pulling the current state out-of-band (e.g: direct download or the sequencer sent it to you).
+If that isn't the case, you can use it in an environment that has internet access (not necessarily your contribution environment).

-The latter doesn't require internet access.
-You can send the generated file with the current state of the ceremony to the sequencer (out-of-band).
+The `kzgcli offline contribute` command doesn't require internet access, and will probably be the only command you'll run in your constrained environment.
 This command also accepts the `--urlrand` flag if you want to pull entropy from an external source of randomness available in your environment.

+The `kzgcli offline send-contribution` command sends the previously generated file by `kzgcli offline contribute` to the sequencer.

-A full example of running both:
+An example of running the first two commands:
 ```
 $ kzgcli offline download-state current.json
 Downloading current state...
 OK